ga4gh/vrs/docs/source/concepts/LocationAndReference/SequenceLocation.rst

 (ref) and "alternate" (alt) alleles.
 When representing an Allele with VRS v2, it is also possible to describe the ref sequence (derived from the :ref:`SequenceReference` at the location) using the *sequence* property.

-The ``sequence`` property is **for describing the sequence derived from the SequenceLocation**, and not a substitute for the ``sequenceReference`` property that references the sequence on which the location is defined.
+The ``sequence`` property is **for describing the sequence derived from the SequenceLocation**, and is not a substitute for the ``sequenceReference`` property that references the sequence on which the location is defined.

 .. admonition:: New in v2